hablapps/pairstrading/PostPairsTrading.md

 Finally, once we have our spreads accurately calculated and observe how our data is being updated we can **execute buy and sell orders when spread discrepancies occur** based on some signal windows.

 A simple approach to window signals is to set these windows as twice the historical standard deviation of the spreads.
 Therefore, if either of these limits is reached, we should sell the overvalued index and buy the undervalued one, and then unwind our position when the spread returns to 0.
-Let's clarify this with a specific moment from our case:
+Let's clarify this with a specific example:

 ![SpreadsD](resources/window_signals.gif)